Politics

 Tamil Nadu chief ministers list:

-The below table shows the list of chief ministers of Tamil Nadu with
+The below table shows the list of chief ministers of Tamil Nadu with starting date, end date, number of days in the post, and party name.

 The data file in *.CSV format can be downloaded from Chief ministers of Tamil Nadu